 In broad strokes, Terraria is Minecraft but as a 2D sidescroller.
 Set in a randomly generated world, your job is to explore, gather resources, and defeat enemies both small and large.
 It’s more objective-based than Minecraft, though, as each task you complete, you can bring in new villagers to the buildings you have constructed.

 Since it’s randomly generated, Terraria plays out differently for each user.
 In terms of longevity, Terraria has enough here to keep you playing for dozens, if not hundreds, of hours.
 There’s always something to do in the pixelated world of Terraria, and it’s a constant pleasure.
-Terraria is available on PC, Xbox One, PS4, mobile devices, and legacy consoles.
-It’s expected to land on Switch next year.
+Terraria is available on PC, Xbox One, PS4, Switch, mobile devices, and legacy consoles.

 Overcooked 2 is one of the most exhilarating and frustrating co-op party games around.
 The reason why we recommend this fast-paced cooking simulator for families is pretty simple.
 It requires constant communication and teamwork, essential skills for kids to master.